sobakavosne/generator/README.md

 MARK=...                  # Mark of generated contacts
                           # Mark increases on GENERATIONAMOUNT value
                           # Mark indicates the scheduler entry point
+                          # Mark's default value equals 0
+                          # GENERATIONAMOUNT is a value that is calculated
 ```

 **Phones** are generated in the following order: